VaishnaviP1998/My_Ecomm_proj/README.md

 # Setup:
-- Install the libraries needed for the Spring Framework in the Eclipse IDE and the necessary setup for the Database configuration (TomCat server).
+- Install the libraries needed for the Spring Framework in the Eclipse IDE and the necessary setup for the Database configuration.
-- Ater the intial setup, the code can be run by executing **fashionking.java** file.
+- Ater the intial setup, the code can be run.

 # Project Structure:
 - At the backend Configuration class, DAO implementation classes and DAO test is implemented and testing is done using JUnit test case.